 Family Nurse Practitioner (FNP)

-- Admission Requirements - includes additional information on application procedures, supplemental application requirements, deadlines, and admission term.
+- Admission Requirements (PDF) - includes additional information on application procedures, supplemental application documents, deadlines, and admission term.

 - Sample program plans

 - Required courses

 - Policies, Procedures, and Handbooks This page includes the Graduate Nursing Handbook and FNP Clinical Handbook.

 The Master of Science degree in Nursing with the major in Family Nurse Practitioner (FNP) prepares the advanced practice nurse to provide primary health care services across the life span to individuals, families and aggregates in the community.

 Besides primary care services, critical foci include practice models which emphasize the family as a unit, health promotion and disease prevention and interdisciplinary collaboration.